 I’ve seen people struggling to land two thousand dollar website deals transform into confident businesspeople earning ten times what they once did (or more).

-I’ve watched people working day jobs they absolutely hated, use our programs to make the leap to run their own business full-time.
+I’ve watched people working day jobs they hated–use our programs to leap to run their own business full-time.
 And it means the world to me when I watch them go on to earn three times what they did in the corporate workforce.
-In some cases, their spouses and families have taken the time to write letters to thank me and our great team at UGURUS.
+Sometimes, their spouses and families have taken the time to write letters to thank me and our great team at UGURUS.

-In one case, a graduate of our program approached me and confided that our program helped him land a deal worth over $500,000.
+In one case, a program graduate approached me and confided that our program helped him land a deal worth over $500,000.
 I was dumbfounded.
-And really proud of him.
+And proud of him.
 Then it happened again.
 And again.

 While helping people make more money is exciting, I don’t think it’s all about the money.
 But measuring deals and the number of clients is an easy way to gauge some success.

-I think what gets me really excited about the work we do at UGURUS is the change I see at a deeper level.
+What excites me about the work we do at UGURUS is the change I see at a deeper level.
 When our members start believing more in themselves and bringing new standards of leadership, growth, and values to their lives and those around them.

 My thirteen years building websites and doing digital marketing for hundreds of companies and organizations was like getting an unofficial master’s in business administration.

-I spent well over 10,000 hours visiting with and working with so many different kinds of companies.
-Every conference room, factory floor, and kitchen I visited was one more chance to learn about business.
-While I eventually found that teaching and coaching was my calling, my days running my agency were some of the fondest memories I have.
+I spent well over 10,000 hours visiting and working with many different kinds of companies.
+Every conference room, factory floor, and kitchen I visited was another chance to learn about business.
+While I eventually found that teaching and coaching was my calling, my days running my agency were some of my fondest memories.